naftaliharris/for-x-in-datasets/SPECIFICATION.md

 # Dataset Formatting Specification

 This document contains the specification for dataset formatting in this project.
-The underlying goal for this specification is simplicity:
+The underlying goal for this specification is simplicity, manifested in three
+ways:

-1. This specification to be easy to understand.
+1. This specification should be easy to understand.
-2. It to be easy to format datasets to obey this specification.
+2. It should be easy to format datasets to obey this specification.
 3. Datasets formatted according to this specification should be easy to work with.